glitchingdot/OW-Model-Wiki/docs/travellers/Chert/index.md

 </script>

 # Chert
 > “Goodness, it’s you!
 Hello!
 I take it your first launch went well, then?
 Welcome to the Hourglass Twins.
-Mind the sand, now.”chert/
+Mind the sand, now.”
 ## Outfit Breakdown
 ![Chert Model Reference](./media/Breakdown.webp)
 [Link to Full Size](./media/Breakdown.webp)